umd-lhcb/umd-lhcb.github.io/README.md

 gem install bundler
 ```

-Now it's time to install 'jekyll' and all its dependencies.
+Now it's time to install `jekyll` and all its dependencies.
 Go to the root
 directory of this project (you should see a 'Gemfile' here):
 ```
 bundle install